 Pros and Cons of Employee Profit Sharing

-This reflects the belief that more highly compensated employees are responsible for managing the company, making decisions, taking more risk, and providing leadership to the other employees.
+The disparity between a 40% share and 2% share reflects the belief that more highly compensated employees are responsible for managing the company, making decisions, taking more risk, and providing leadership to the other employees.

-However, some organizations pay the profit sharing dollars quarterly based on the premise that employee recognition is most effective when it occurs closer to the events it is intended to recognize.
+Profit-sharing usually occurs annually after the final results for the annual company profitability have been calculated.
+However, some organizations pay the profit-sharing dollars quarterly based on the premise that employee recognition is most effective when it occurs closer to the events it recognizes.

-Employers can choose how to set up their profit sharing plans, but they must set up an official plan with the relevant documents.
+Employers can choose how to set up their profit-sharing plans, but they must set up an official plan with the relevant documents.
 The Department of Labor recommends that you:

-- Adopt a written plan document,
+- Adopt a written plan document

-- Arrange a trust for the plan's assets,
+- Arrange a trust for the plan's assets

-- Develop a record keeping system, and
+- Develop a record-keeping system

 - Provide plan information to employees eligible to participate

 Companies must keep strict records and have a strict fiduciary responsibility for the plan.
 Plan documents are legal documents that must be followed exactly.
 Companies are free to change their plans, but they must do so with the proper oversight.